-This course is the first of a two-course sequence on algorithmic solution design and advanced data structures.
-The objective of this course is to introduce selected fundamental algorithms from different application areas to illustrate the techniques used to construct those algorithms, and to study their performance.
-Topics include: formal definition and characterization of algorithms, fundamentals of algorithm efficiency including recurrence relations, asymptotic notation, efficiency classes and empirical analysis of performance, brute force techniques, divideconquer, decrease-conquer and graphs, problem transformation and balanced trees, and trading time for space including hashing and B-trees.
+This is the first of a two-course sequence on computer-based algorithmic solution design and advanced data structures.
+It introduces fundamental algorithms for classic computing problems, the techniques used to construct them, their performance and applications.
+Topics include: formal definition and characterization of algorithms, recurrence relations, asymptotic notation and efficiency classes, iterative and recursive algorithm efficiency, empirical analysis of performance, advanced data structures such as balanced trees, and the design techniques: brute force, divide-conquer, decrease-conquer, problem transformation, and trading space for time.